Religious Studies Curriculum

 What skills and knowledge will pupils develop?

 The skills and knowledge required for meaningful learning of RE will be interwoven through all aspects of lessons from KS3 to KS4.
 Each section of the curriculum features enquiry questions which help to form assessments.
 The fundamental learning of each unit focuses on knowledge and understanding of beliefs and teachings, leading on to a deeper study of the impact of these beliefs.
-Students will reflect on the meaning behind celebrations and rituals within religions, as well as the impact these beliefs have on a religious person’s social and moral practices and ways of life.
-As students move deeper into their learning they will begin to reflect on their personal knowledge and place in relation to these deep questions.
+Pupils will reflect on the meaning behind celebrations and rituals within religions, as well as the impact these beliefs have on a religious person’s social and moral practices and ways of life.
+As pupils move deeper into their learning they will begin to reflect on their personal knowledge and place in relation to these deep questions.
 They will reflect on questions of meaning and purpose, as well as challenges facing religious believers in the modern day.
-Students will form a clear understanding of the three disciplines we have chosen to study within RE (Theology, Philosophy and Social sciences) and the different methods employed by each to answer questions surrounding religion and worldviews.
+Pupils will form a clear understanding of the three disciplines we have chosen to study within RE (Theology, Philosophy and Social sciences) and the different methods employed by each to answer questions surrounding religion and worldviews.Ā

 Access for all pupils